highamm/datascience234/_book/index.md

 ![](other/data-science.png)

-We will put more emphasis on the _Import, Tidy, Transform, Visaulize, and Communicate_ parts of the cycle, as much of the _Modeling_ part is covered in STAT 213.
+We will put more emphasis on the _Import, Tidy, Transform, Visualize, and Communicate_ parts of the cycle, as an introduction to _Modeling_ part is covered in STAT 213.

 ***
 ***